rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 LS

-    Number of trucks with trailers. |br|
+    Number of trucks with trailers |br|
     - Value expressed as an integer with a range of 0-65535. |br|
     - Contains data from all detector logics.
 Each detector logic is separated with a comma. |br|
     - The value is set to “-1” if no data could be measured (e.g. detector fault)